deltablot/deltablot.com/content/elabftw.md

 ### Data confidentiality

 Your data is yours and yours only.
 There is no "sharing with third-party for marketing purposes" or other nasty things like that here.
-As you can see, there is no Google tracking on this website either.
+As you can see, there is no Google tracking on this website.
 No cookies are set either. eLabFTW is all about taking the control back of your data.

 ### Let's chat